Benazir Bhutto: Return to Pakistan

-Assassination: December 2007
+Assassination

 On the morning of 27 December 2007, Bhutto met with Afghan President Hamid Karzai.
 In the afternoon, she gave a speech at a PPP rally held in Rawalpindi's Liaquat National Bagh.
 On leaving in a bulletproof vehicle, she opened the car's escape hatch and stood up to wave to the surrounding crowds.
 A man standing within two to three metres of the car fired three gunshots at her and detonated a suicide vest packed with ball bearings.
 Bhutto was fatally injured; reports differ as to whether she was hit by bullets or by shrapnel from the explosion.
 Twenty-two others also died.
 Bhutto was rushed to Rawalpindi General Hospital but was clinically dead on arrival and attempts at resuscitation were unsuccessful.
 No autopsy was conducted, and the body was swiftly transported to Chaklala Air Base.
 The following day, she was buried next to her father in the Bhutto family mausoleum, Garhi Khuda Bakhsh, her family graveyard near Larkana.
 Musharraf declared a three-day period of mourning, while PPP supporters rioted in various parts of Pakistan, leading to at least 50 deaths.

 Authorities claimed that the assassin had been a teenage boy from South Waziristan.
 They claimed to have proof that the attack had been masterminded by Baitullah Mehsud, leader of the Pakistani Taliban.
 The United States Central Intelligence Agency concurred that this was probable, although Mehsud denied the accusation.
-Mehsud nevertheless had a motive; he believed that Bhutto's pro-American and secularist agenda would undermine the Pakistani Taliban's control of South Waziristan and hinder the growth of Sunni Islamist radicalism.
+Mehsud nevertheless had a motive: he believed that Bhutto's pro-American and secularist agenda would undermine the Pakistani Taliban's control of South Waziristan and hinder the growth of Sunni Islamist radicalism.
 Al-Qaeda commander Mustafa Abu al-Yazid claimed responsibility for the assassination, declaring that "We terminated the most precious American asset which vowed to defeat [the] mujahideen."
 The PPP accused the government of a cover-up, with several PPP figures claiming that Bhutto had been killed by a sniper linked to the intelligence agencies.
 Within Pakistan, there was also public speculation that the attack might have been masterminded by India or the United States.
 Musharraf agreed to invite Britain's Scotland Yard to investigate the assassination, although its eventual report proved inconclusive.
 Requests for the body to be exhumed for an autopsy were rejected by Zardari.